Here's How You Can Pick Great Stocks Just Like Warren Buffett

 Warren Buffett is arguably one of the world’s best investors.

-That’s a phenomenal return considering the S&P 500, a stock market index that measures the performance of 500 large corporations listed in the United States, produced a return of only around 10%, including dividends.
-(Note: Berkshire Hathaway doesn’t pay any dividend.)
+That’s a phenomenal return considering the S&P 500 index produced a return of only around 10%, including dividends.

-One of Buffett’s most successful investments is The Coca-Cola Co.
+One of Buffett’s most successful investments is The Coca-Cola Company (NYSE: KO).

 Warren Buffett has four simple criteria when it comes to picking stocks.
 For a stock investment to win, the business: